 Industry Analysis & Industry Trends

 The industry experienced slow, steady growth over the past five years.
-Increased competition from insurance carriers that hire their own sales forces or use online platforms has threatened industry participants during this time, prompting brokers and agents to focus on expanding their level of expertise and expanding their product line to include risk management and insurance consulting services.
+Increased competition from insurance carriers that hire their own sales forces or use online platforms has threatened industry participants during this time, prompting brokers and agents to focus on expanding their level of expertise, as well as their product line to include risk management and insurance consulting services.
 However, economic improvements for households and businesses over the next five years are expected to push demand and industry revenue up... purchase to read more

 Industry Report - Industry Investment Chapter